manuelbieh/react-book/hooks/hooks-api.md

 ... we have created a _memoized_ value.

-React will calculate this value during the **first render**, **remember** the value and only re-calculates if the value of the `value` prop changes for this component.
+React will calculate this value during the **first render**, **remember** the value and will only re-calculate if the value of the `value` prop changes for this component.
 If the value or the **dependencies** do not change between the two renders, React will use the value of the previous calculation without actually performing the computation.

-**But be careful**: This is all happening due to a **single** call of the `useMemo()` hook.
-If I called the same function twice in two different `useMemo()` hooks, the calculation would still be performed twice even if both functions use the same parameters.
-The second hook will **not** use the result of the previous calculation.
+**But be careful**: This is all happening due to a **single** call of the `useMemo()` Hook.
+If I called the same function twice in two different `useMemo()` Hooks, the calculation would still be performed twice even if both functions use the same parameters.
+The second Hook will **not** use the result of the previous calculation.

 ## useRef